Alex-Oma/Software-Development-2-Hangman-Game/README.md

 - Regular commits and pull requests to maintain code quality.

-## Developer notes — Backend (FastAPI) + PWA skeleton
+## Development notes — Backend (FastAPI) + PWA skeleton
-To start with, I've created a simple FastAPI backend with a minimal PWA front-end skeleton.
+To start with, I've created a simple FastAPI backend with a minimal PWA front-end skeleton as my kind of iteration 0.

 Running the backend on Windows: